-Students earning a score of 4 or greater on Higher Level examinations may receive four semester hours of credit in biology, business administration, computer science, communications, literature, philosophy or theatre.
-A score of 5 or greater is required for credit in foreign languages.
+Students earning a score of 5 or greater on Higher Level examinations may receive four semester hours of credit in biology, business administration, computer science, communications, foreign language, literature, philosophy or theatre.
 No credit is awarded for Standard Level examinations.
 Scores should be sent to the Office of Admissions.

-College-Level Examination Program (CLEP)
+14 College-Level Examination Program (CLEP)

 The College-Level Examination Program (CLEP) of the College Board enables students to earn college credit by examination.
-Students desiring credit by examination must earn a scaled score of 50 on the General Examinations or the Subject Area Examinations.
+Students desiring credit by examination must earn a scaled score of 60 on the General Examinations or the Subject Area Examinations.
 Credit may be awarded in the following areas: foreign language, history and social sciences, and science.
 Scores should be sent to the Office of Admissions.